Khulna: Geography

 Khulna is Bangladesh's third-largest city, after Dhaka and Chittagong.
-It is in the south-western part of the country, on the Rupsha and Bhairab Rivers.
-The city covers 150.57 km2, and Khulna District covers 4394.46 km2.
-Khulna is south of Jessore and Narail Districts, east of Satkhira District, west of Bagerhat and north of the Bay of Bengal.
+It is in the southwestern part of the country, on the Rupsha and Bhairab Rivers.
+Even though the city corporation area is 45.65 square Kilometres, The total city area covers 150.57 km2, and Khulna District covers 4394.46 km2.
+Khulna is south of Jessore and Narail District, east of Satkhira District, west of Bagerhat and north of the Bay of Bengal.
 It is part of the Ganges Delta, the world's largest river delta.
 Sundarbans, the world's largest mangrove forest, is in the southern part of the delta.
 Tidal-flat ecosystems are adjacent to the city.
 Khulna is in the northern part of the district, and the Mayur River is the western boundary of its metropolitan area.